 Each ability that you assign also gets a strength and weakness.
 Strengths get to use a higher die to roll and weaknesses use a smaller one (it is really clear on the character sheet what the die is, so there’s no guesswork later).

-Shrewmanji was a fun game that I was able to also get my husband to really enjoy (sometimes he has a hard time getting into the kid-focused games that we play, but this was more truly for all ages, so he was into it).
+Shrewmanji was a fun game that I not only had fun playing with my kid but also playing with my partner (he sometimes he has a hard time getting into the kid-focused games that we play, but this was more truly for all ages, so he was into it).
 It was also a very satisfying nod to the Jumanji series, but with a cute twist and its own unique creation.
 Shrewmanji also really has me thinking about running this with my adult group as a mini campaign.
-I would definitely recommend this as a fun family night game or as a game to play with your regular TTRPG group.
+I would definitely recommend this as a fun family night game or as a game to play with your regular tabletop RPG group.
 It was easy to learn, easy to DM, and everyone had fun.

 A copy of Shrewmanji can be found on DriveThruRPG